prabhuignoto/react-chrono-docs/docs/api/props.md

 **Type:** `function`

 Callback invoked when the theme changes, e.g., via the dark mode toggle.
-Passes the new theme object.
+Note: This callback does not receive any parameters.

 ### fontSizes